HCL-TECH-SOFTWARE/leap-doc/9.3.5/ref_data_rest_api_create.md

      ?freedomIdentifyKey=x" --header "Cookie: freedomIdentifyKey=x"
 ```

-Content-Type
+**Content-Type**

-:   Indicates the type of document submitted:
+Indicates the type of document submitted:

-    -   ATOM Feed: application/atom+xml
+   -   ATOM Feed: **application/atom+xml**
-    -   JSON: application/json.
+   -   JSON: **application/json**

-Accept
+**Accept**

-:   Indicates the type of accepted response.
+Indicates the type of accepted response.

-    -   ATOM Feed: application/atom+xml
+   -   ATOM Feed: **application/atom+xml**
-    -   JSON: application/json.
+   -   JSON: **application/json**

---data-binary
+**--data-binary**

-:   Provides the actual data that is POSTed to the URL.
+Provides the actual data that is POSTed to the URL.
 In this case, it is a file on the local system, post.xml, that contains the data to send.

---header "Cookie: freedomIdentifyKey=x
+**--header "Cookie: freedomIdentifyKey=x**

-:   Includes a required cookie as part of the request where x is a randomly generated, difficult to guess single-use numerical value.
-The value of the key must match the value of the freedomIdentifyKey URL parameter.
+Includes a required cookie as part of the request where x is a randomly generated, difficult to guess single-use numerical value.
+The value of the key must match the value of the **freedomIdentifyKey** URL parameter.
 Requiring a cookie value that matches the URL parameter helps avoid possible browser vulnerabilities.

 ## ATOM Feed {#section_ng4_v3l_nzb .section}

 One type of data to POST when doing a creation is a full ATOM Feed.
-The data starts with a <feed\> element and contains one or more <entry\> elements.
-Each <entry\> element represents a single record to add to the application.
+The data starts with a <feed> element and contains one or more <entry> elements.
+Each <entry> element represents a single record to add to the application.

 ``` {#codeblock_xyr_v3l_nzb}
 <feed xmlns="http://www.w3.org/2005/Atom">